A topic from the subject of Biochemistry in Chemistry.

 Biotechnological applications in biochemistry offer tremendous potential to address global challenges and improve human well-being.
 By harnessing the power of biological systems, we can develop innovative solutions for healthcare, agriculture, industry, and other fields.
 Continued advancements in biotechnological techniques and applications hold immense promise for the future of medicine, food security, environmental sustainability, and economic progress.

-Biotechnology utilizes biological systems to solve problems or create products.
-In biochemistry, biotechnology enables the exploitation of enzymes, microorganisms, and genetic engineering for various applications.
+Biotechnology utilizes biological systems, including cells, enzymes, and genetic material, to develop or make products, or solve problems.
+In biochemistry, biotechnology leverages enzymes, microorganisms, and genetic engineering for a wide array of applications.

 Enzyme Biotechnology

-- Immobilization techniques enhance enzyme stability and reusability
+• Immobilization techniques enhance enzyme stability and allow for repeated use, improving efficiency and reducing costs.

 Microbial Biotechnology

-- Food and beverage production (e.g., cheese, yogurt, beer)
+• Food and beverage production (e.g., cheese, yogurt, beer, bread)

 Genetic Engineering